andreaskaempf/adventofcode2022/README.md

   (infeasible to simulate, need to find a better way, perhaps by finding when the pattern starts to repeat, *hard* and **incomplete**)

+* **Day 18** (Go): Given a list of 1x1x1 cubes in 3-d space, count up surfaces that don't touch another point (Part 1).
+For Part 2, only count surfaces that are outside the shape (may include some face inside of a "tunnel", so can't just look outward from surface). (*medium*)

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go